jeffmcfadden/oak/README.md

 Oak currently only supports S3 as the backing store for assets.
 (Would welcome any PRs that want to clean that up).

-Be sure that you have the following environment variables setup:
+Be sure that you have the following environment variables setup (values are examples):

     AWS_ACCESS_KEY: "AKIAQWERRPIADFXGSJQ"
     AWS_SECRET_KEY: "CjBLCfdxasdf35p08dua;"